zzzprojects/docs/learndapper.com/pages/dapper-and-dapper-plus.md

 _These websites are free to use, but they cost me **thousands of dollars** every month to keep online!_

-In 2025, we’re aiming to give back even more — by sponsoring creators and maintainers with over **30% of our total revenue**!
+In 2025, we’re aiming to give back even more — by sponsoring creators and maintainers with over **30% of our total revenue**, and over **40% specifically from Dapper Plus**.
+And who knows?
+We hope to increase that even more in the future! 😉

 **Why?**
-I’ll be honest — I make enough to live well, and I’m just happy to share what I can with the amazing people who contribute to the .NET community.
+I’ll be honest — I make enough to live well and travel the world, and I already give two months of my personal salary to friends and family.
+So you can understand that I’m just happy to share what I can with the amazing people who contribute to the .NET community.

-Sure, we could lower our prices…  But then, it’s the community that loses — because we wouldn’t be able to support them as much.
+Sure, we could lower our prices… but in the end, it’s the community that would lose — because we wouldn’t be able to support them as much.

 ## Conclusion

-The next time someone tells you that Dapper Plus isn’t related to Dapper, just share this article with them.
+The next time someone tells you that Dapper Plus isn’t related to Dapper, just share this article with them and he will be able to take his own decision.

 Thanks to the few libraries we sell — like Dapper Plus — ZZZ Projects plays a major role in supporting Dapper and the .NET ecosystem as a whole.